-Pursuant to the MAR, a person who possesses inside information is prohibited from using that information by acquiring or disposing of, for its own account or for the account of a third party, directly or indirectly, our shares and other financial instruments to which that information relates (which is considered to be insider dealing).
+Pursuant to the MAR, a person is prohibited to possess inside information and use that information by acquiring or disposing of, for its own account or for the account of a third party, directly or indirectly, our shares and other financial instruments to which that information relates (which is considered to be insider trading).
 The use of inside information by cancelling or amending an order concerning our shares or other financial instruments to which the information relates where the order was placed before the person concerned possessed the inside information, is also prohibited.
-In addition, a person is also prohibited to recommend another person to engage in insider dealing, or induce another person to engage in insider dealing, which arises where the person possesses inside information and (a) recommends, on the basis of that information, that another person acquire or dispose of our shares or other financial instruments to which that information relates, or induces that person to make such an acquisition or disposal or (b) recommends, on the basis of that information, that another person cancel or amend an order concerning our shares or other financial instruments to which that information relates, or induces that person to make such a cancellation or amendment.
+In addition, a person is also prohibited to recommend another person to engage in insider trading, or induce another person to engage in insider trading, which arises where the person possesses inside information and (a) recommends, on the basis of that information, that another person to make such an acquisition or disposal or (b) recommends, on the basis of that information relates, or induces that person to make such an acquisition or disposal or (b) recommends, on the basis of that information, that another person to make such an acquisition or or other financial instruments to which that information relates, or induces that person to make such an acquisition or disposal or (b) recommends, on the basis of that information relates, or amends an order concerning our shares or other financial instruments to which that information relates, or induces that person to make such an acquisition or disposal or (b) recommends, on the basis of that information relates, or induces that person to make such a cancellation or amendment.

-The Company is under an obligation to in principle make any inside information which directly concerns the Company public as soon as possible by means of a press release.
-However, the Company may, on its own responsibility, delay disclosure of inside information if it can ensure the confidentiality of the information.
-Such delay is only permitted if (i) the immediate disclosure of the information is likely to prejudice the Company's legitimate interests and (ii) the delay of disclosure is not likely to mislead the public.
-When the Company delays the disclosure of inside information it may need to inform the Belgian Financial Services and Markets Authority thereof after the information is disclosed to the public and provide a written explanation of how the conditions for delay were met.
+The Company is under an obligation to make any inside information immediately public by means of a press release.
+However, the Company may, in its own discretion, delay the publication of inside information if it can ensure the confidentiality of the information.
+Such deferral is only permitted if the publication thereof could damage the Company's legitimate interests and if the deferral does not risk misleading the market.
+If the Company wishes to use this deferral right it needs to inform the Belgian Financial Services and Markets Authority thereof after the information is disclosed to the public and provide a written explanation of how the conditions for deferral were met.

 The Company is subject to Dutch law, Belgian law and MAR regarding the publication of inside information.
 Directors, other persons discharging managerial responsibilities and persons closely associated with them are covered by the MAR notification obligations.
 Directors and other persons discharging managerial responsibilities as well as persons closely associated with them, must notify the AFM of every transaction conducted on their own account relating to the shares or debt instruments of the Company, or to derivatives or other financial instruments linked to those shares or debt instruments.
-Non-compliance with these reporting obligations could lead to criminal penalties, administrative fines and ceaseand-desist orders (and the publication thereof), imprisonment or other sanctions.
+Notification must be made within three working days after the date of the transaction.
+Under MAR, no notification of a transaction needs to be made until transactions in a calendar year by that director, persons discharging managerial responsibilities or persons closely associated with them exceed a threshold of €5,000 (without netting).
+Once the threshold has been reached, all transactions will need to be notified, regardless of amount and wherever concluded.
+Non-compliance with these reporting obligations could lead to criminal penalties, administrative fines and cease-and-desist orders (and the publication thereof), imprisonment or other sanctions.